david7378/ecommerce/README.md

 ## Description

 The project is a web application with mobile-first approach that allows users to make online purchases.
-It includes features such as product display, add to cart functionality, and more.
+It connects to an API and includes features such as product display, add to cart functionality, and more.

 ## Technologies Used